materialsproject/pymatgen/docs/index.rst

    module is now deprecated and will be removed in a future version.
 2. read_structure and write_structure now supports pymatgen's json
    serialized structures.
+3. read_mol and write_mol functions now available (analogues of
+   read_structure and write_structure for molecules)

 v2.7.0
 ------